 If skin cancer runs in your family or you feel like you’re at risk of developing it, here are a few simple steps to help prevent, or at least detect and treat your skin cancer early.

 - Wear sunscreen on all sun exposed areas every day, regardless of whether it is winter, summer, sunny, overcast, raining or snowing.
 The American Academy of Dermatology recommends using a broad spectrum sunscreen (protects against UVA and UVB rays) that is water resistant and at least SPF 30 and reapplying every 2 hours when out in the sun.

 - Avoid tanning, laying out in the sun, or sunbed use.
-While tanning may give your skin a golden glow, the long term effects and increased risk of skin cancer, as well as wrinking and ageing of the skin may not be worth it.
-A good alterntive is to use a self-tanning product, along with sunscreen.
+While tanning may give your skin a golden glow, the long term effects and increased risk of skin cancer, as well as wrinkling and ageing of the skin may not be worth it.
+A good alternative is to use a self-tanning product, along with sunscreen.

 - Self skin examinations: The Skin Cancer Foundation recommends that we all perform a self head to toe skin examination every month.
 That way, we can find any changing or new skin lesions that may be concerning.